iamsthita/Solita/README.md

 ## Challenges:

-- **Consumption Plan Limitations:** VNet integration is not supported with the Consumption plan.
-Upgrading the App Service plan to a Premium or Dedicated is required.
+- **Consumption Plan Limitations:** VNet integration is not supported with the Consumption Hosting option.
+Upgrading the hosting option to Functions Premium or App service plan is required.
-- **Migration Process:** Directly migrating an Azure Function from a Consumption plan to an App Service plan (Dedicated) is not currently supported.
+- **Migration Process:** Directly migrating an Azure Function from a Consumption plan to an App Service plan is not currently supported.
 A recommended approach involves:
   - Creating a new function app within the desired App Service plan.
   - Migrating existing Function configuration and code to the new function app.
 - **Downtime:** There might be a brief period of downtime during the traffic migration process.